llm-case-studies/whowhe2wha/Docs/USERS_GUIDE.md

 -   **What it Shows:**
     1.  **Map:** An interactive map centered on the selected location.
     2.  **Tabs:**
-        -   **Scheduled Events:** Shows a list of other events in your system that are physically close to this location (within 5 miles).
-This is great for discovering opportunities to "batch" errands.
+        -   **Scheduled Events:** Shows a list of other events in your system that are physically close to this location.
         -   **Contacts & Partners:** Lists key people associated with that location.
 You can click the **"Schedule"** button here to quickly create a new event with that person and place pre-filled.

 ### The TimeMap Modal (Spatial-Temporal View)